fabiodecena/habit_tracker/README.md

 # 1. Start the application (auto-seeds with 5 sample habits)
 python main.py

-# 2. Create a new habit with new_description
+# 2. Create a new habit with description
-python cli.py create "Morning Run" daily --new_description "5km jog in the park to start the day fresh"
+python cli.py create "Morning Run" daily --description "5km jog in the park to start the day fresh"

 # 3. Check it off with notes
 python cli.py checkoff "Morning Run" --notes "Great run!
 28 minutes, felt energized"